 Grey Friars Bobby Statue, Edinburgh, Scotland

 Visit the statue of the most faithful of friends, Greyfriars Bobby, guarded his owner’s grave for 14 years until he died himself and was buried near him Greyfriar’s Kirkyard.
-The statue of the Skye terrier, sits on a drinking fountain on Candlemaker’s row.
-After, stroll through Princess Street Gardens, in a Dubarry Blackthorn jacket and lead in hand.
+The statue of the Skye terrier sits on a drinking fountain on Candlemaker’s row.
+After, stroll through Princess Street Gardens, in a Joyce Jacket and lead in hand.

-For dogs-about-town park life is where it’s at and as 47% of London is green space with 8 million trees in the capital, that’s a lot for a dog to water… Roughly 3000 parks service the city with one for everyone, from the gundog wilds of Hampstead Heath, to the more pampered pooch Japanese gardens of Holland Park, so you can pop on Dubarry Limerick boots and Moorland Tweed for stepping out in city style.
+For dogs-about-town park life is where it’s at and as 47% of London is green space with 8 million trees in the capital, that’s a lot for a dog to water… Roughly 3000 parks service the city with one for everyone, from the gundog wilds of Hampstead Heath, to the more pampered pooch Japanese gardens of Holland Park, so you can pop on Monaghan Boots and Bracken Tweed coat for stepping out in city style.
 More importantly, where’s a dog to get its coffee fix?

 Paws for Coffee